As the title said… this IS NOT a regular pumpkin pie recipe. I’m quite sure you’re familiar with the classic, round, decorated American pie.

 I’m not sure if it’s easy to find fillo sheets where you live.
 They might also have a different name as well.
 They’re not pie crust!
 They’re really thin, see-through sheets of dought.

 Anyway… let’s get baking!

 Cut your pumpkin in half and scoop the pulp and seeds out.

 Don’t get rid of the pumpkin seeds!
-Separate them from the pulp and lay them on a baking sheet, letting them to dry out for a few days.
-After that they are good to eat (you can also bake them if you want).
+Separate them from the pulp and lay them on a baking sheet, letting them dry out for a few days.
+After that, they are good to eat (you can also roast them if you want).